dashkite/quark/README.md

 - `select` places a new selector on the stack.
 - `set` sets a property.

-We also rely on Garden’s `pipe` operator to compose the functions.
-Behind the scenes, we’re using Katana to manage our context stack, which allows us to nest selectors and create media queries.
-Most of the time you don’t need to think about that.
+We also rely on Garden’s `pipe` and `pipeWith` functions for composition and Katana to manage our context stack.
+However, most of the time, you won’t need to worry about them.

-With these simple functions, we can already build up arbitrarily complex stylesheets, but we’re just getting started.
-Next, we define all our atomic combinators.
+With these simple functions, we can already build up arbitrarily complex stylesheets.
+But it’s a bit tedious, so we define simple combinators that are the Quark equivalent of atomic CSS.
 For example, this is `bold`:

 ```coffeescript
 bold = set "font-weight", "bold"
 ```

-This is `plain`, which provides a simple illustration of composition:
+This is `plain`, which provides a simple illustration of composition :

 ```coffeescript
 plain = pipe [